VetHelpDirect was created to support both veterinary professionals and pet owners.

 David Harris BVSc PGCert VetEd FHEA MRCVS

 Originally from Dartmoor in Devon, David graduated from Bristol Vet School in 2005.
 He has spent several years in equine, farm and small animal practice, developing a particular interest in pharmacology and anaesthetics.
-Following an injury in 2009, he moved out of large animal practice and after several years in small animal practice and industry, currently splits his time between lecturing on Veterinary Nursing and Animal Health degree and vocational courses at Cornwall College and working with the VetHelpDirect team as our Head of Veterinary Content.
+Following an injury in 2009, he moved out of large animal practice and after several years in small animal practice and industry, currently splits his time between lecturing on Veterinary Nursing and Animal Health degree and vocational courses at Cornwall College, and working with the VetHelpDirect team as our Head of Veterinary Content.
 He lives on a West Devon smallholding, and enjoys walking and studying archaeology.